RSS

 In mid-September 2024, scientists at Trinity College Dublin unveiled a promising gene therapy to treat glaucoma.
 Earlier, the same team discovered the possibility of gene therapy for the dry form of age-related macular degeneration, another eye disease leading to blindness.
 Read more here

-A revolutionary gene therapy method has been developed that has improved the vision of patients by 10,000 times
+A revolutionary gene therapy method has been developed that has improved patients' vision by 10,000 times

 In mid-September 2024, the results of a trial of a new gene therapy for Leber congenital amaurosis, which allows patients to improve their vision 100 or even 10,000 times, were published.